 Like Hightouch, Census offers features that cover all CDP use cases (identity resolution, Reverse ETL, “Audience Hub,” etc.).
 Their pricing models are quite similar and the capabilities/performance of each are at the same level.

-However, Census has expanded to a new set of features primarily aimed at technical teams, with new capabilities in data transformation and governance.
+However, Census has expanded its offering with a new set of features primarily aimed at technical teams, introducing capabilities in data transformation and governance.
+The company was acquired by Fivetran in May 2025.

 Alternative #2: Data Infrastructure Solutions